Types of Conjunctions

 1. Coordinating Conjunctions

-Coordinating Conjunctions are used to join words, phrases, or independent clauses in a sentence of similar grammar structure.
+Coordinating Conjunctions are used to join words, phrases, or independent clauses in a sentence of similar grammatical structure.
 Now you may have a question on “What are the coordinating conjunctions,” right?

 • Jim and Mim play basketball.